Event Save Email: Creating, Copying, and Editing Scenarios

 How to Create a Scenario

-1. Go to the System Settings view, and access the Event Save Email section
+1. Go to the System Settings view through the 25Live More menu.

 More menu in the top navigation barImage: The More menu in the top navigation bar has a link in the System Settings view.